 - 1.18 The Habitats Directive requires that an appropriate assessment (AA) is made of the impacts of land-use plans that are likely to have a significant effect on a Natura 2000 site.
-Natura sites that are subject to AA are Special Areas of Conservation (SACs) designated under the Habitats Directive and/or as Special Protection Area (SPAs) designated under the Birds Directive.
+Natura sites that are subject to AA are Special Areas of Conservation (SACs) designated under the Habitats Directive and Special Protection Area (SPAs) designated under the Birds Directive.
 The National Planning Policy Framework also requires sites designated under the Convention on Wetlands of International Importance (Ramsar sites) to be treated as having equivalent status to Natura 2000 sites.
 Appropriate assessment should also cover these sites. - 1.19 AA should be carried out on sites that are within and outside the plan area that could potentially be affected by the plan.
-There are no SPAs or SACs within the Local Plan-Site Allocations area.
-There is one prospective SPA in Sherwood Forest outside the Local Plan-Site Allocations plan area but within the Local Plan-Aligned Core Strategy plan area. - 1.20 The original habitats regulations appraisal on the Greater Nottingham Aligned Core Strategies, including Broxtowe, was undertaken in accordance with the opinion of Advocate General Kokott given to the European Court of Justice in Case C-6/04 EC vs UK.
+There are no SPAs or SACs within the Part 2 Local Plan Site Allocations and Development Management Policies area.
+There is one prospective SPA in Sherwood Forest outside the Part 2 Local Plan Site Allocations and Development Management Policies plan area but partly within the Local Plan-Aligned Core Strategy plan area. - 1.20 The original habitats regulations appraisal on the Greater Nottingham Aligned Core Strategies, including Broxtowe, was undertaken in accordance with the opinion of Advocate General Kokott given to the European Court of Justice in Case C-6/04 EC vs UK.
 Paragraph 49 states that "adverse effects on areas of conservation must be assessed at every relevant stage of the procedure to the extent possible on the basis of the precision of the plan.
 This assessment it to be updated with increasing specificity in subsequent stages of the procedure".
 With three specific exceptions outside Broxtowe but within the Local Plan-Aligned Core Strategy plan area, the original HRA concluded that the ACS, including the overall level of growth, would not be likely to have a significant effect on any European site, alone or in-combination with other plans or projects.